2017 Guatemala orphanage fire

-The 2017 Guatemala orphanage fire occurred on 8 March 2017, at the Virgen de la Asunción Safe Home in San José Pinula, Guatemala.
+The 2017 Guatemala orphanage fire occurred on 8 March 2017, at the Virgen de la Asunción Safe Home (Hogar Seguro) in San José Pinula, Guatemala.
 Forty-one girls, aged between 14 and 17 years old, were killed when a fire broke out at the orphanage.
 The girls had been locked in a schoolroom following protests, riots and an escape attempt which occurred the day before.
 In the aftermath of the fire, three government officials—including the country's Secretary of Social Welfare—were arrested and charged with crimes such as wrongful death and negligence.

 Background

 Virgen de la Asunción Safe Home is a state-run children's home located in San Jose Pinula, about 25 km away from the capital Guatemala City.
 The institution was built in 2010 and accommodates abandoned or orphaned children, as well as children with disabilities, drug addictions, or who are pregnant.
 Some have been institutionalized by the state after being abused by family members, forced into prostitution, or being homeless.
 Although the home does not house criminals, it does take in minors with legal histories who have completed their sentences, but have no relatives to take care of them.

 The home has a capacity of around 350 to 500 youths, but was housing 700 to 800 at the time of the fire.
 Children were separated into different areas of the building based on age and gender.